ARTIST WITH A CAMERA

 Kerto Studio in Winnersh, Wokingham, Berkshire

-opened in January 2018 and is specialising in fine art pet portraits.
+Specialising in fine art pet portraits.

 Opening of the studio has made a huge difference and has meant I can now offer my clients both on-location and studio photography.
 I am really grateful for this opportunity to be able to do what I love most – capture the pets different quirky personalities!
 We have a lot of fun during the photography sessions…especially the pet parents 🙂